Unic-X/hack-a-sol/README.md

 ## Dataset

-The dataset used for this analysis is sourced from [Kaggle](https://www.kaggle.com/datasets) or other open-source platforms.
+The dataset used for this analysis is sourced from [Kaggle]([https://www.kaggle.com/datasets](https://www.kaggle.com/datasets/kalaikumarr/cricket-series-ranking/data)) or other open-source platforms.
 Ensure the dataset is placed in the `data/` directory before executing the analysis.

-## Report and Output

-- **Analytical Report**: Detailed insights into player performance and contributing factors.
-- **Prediction Model**: Performance forecasts for future matches.

 ## Contributing